OmniSharp/omnisharp-sublime/README.md

    Click Preferences - Browse Packages
-   Go to `OmniSharp/PrebuiltOmniSharpServer/` sub directory Open config.json and modify the `TestCommands` like below
+   Go to `OmniSharp/PrebuiltOmniSharpServer/` sub directory Open config.json and modify the `TestCommands` like below *OR*
+   Open your safely tucked away config.json file and modify the `TestCommands` like below

    "TestCommands": {
     "All": "nunit-console.exe -nologo {{AssemblyPath}}",